christosgalano/christosgalano/README.md

 ## Christos - DevOps Engineer

-Hey there! 👋 I'm Christos, a passionate 21-year-old DevOps engineer with a drive for continuous improvement.
-At Performance Technologies, I thrive on exploring and mastering cutting-edge tools and technologies that empower software development and cloud computing.
+Hey there! 👋 I'm Christos, a passionate 21-year-old DevOps engineer.
+With a deep passion for technology and a constant drive for improvement, I'm dedicated to exploring and mastering various tools and technologies that empower software development and cloud computing.

 ### Skills & Expertise